To improve the efficiency of elections of any kind I recommend vote weighting by intelligence.

 Comment: Everyone's interest is of equal importance so everyone deserves an equal vote weight.

 Reply: The error that makes this a non sequitur is in the word "interest"; voting should not be done out of individual self-interest, but for what is best for the common good.
 Persons of higher quality will better be able to decide that.
 Who votes to humour one's own interest should not vote at all (and this comment reveals the commentator in question to be such a person).
 The matter whether everyone's interest is indeed of equal importance is interesting in itself, but not relevant in the current context for the aforementioned reason that voting should not be done out of interest to begin with.

 Comment: Some think that I.Q. fluctuates throughout life; is it therefore not unwise to base one's vote weight on one random recording of one's I.Q.?

 Reply: The article states the weighting is to be done by including a brief I.Q. test in the voting procedure; so that is not one random recording, but repeated every time one votes.
 The question therewith disappears, and the related question whether or not I.Q. fluctuates becomes irrelevant in the present context.

 Comment: Making good decisions depends not only one intelligence, but also on one's momentary emotional state.
 How do you take that into account?

-Reply: That is to some extent implicitly dealt with in the vote weighing method.
-Persons of higher intelligence are on the whole - though this correlation is not perfect - less likely to base their decisions on emotion, while those of lower intelligence are more emotion-driven.
-So, vote weighting by intelligence should reduce emotion-based decisions in voting to some extent at least.
+Reply: That is implicitly dealt with in the vote weighing method.
+Persons of higher intelligence are less likely to base their decisions on emotion, while those of lower intelligence are more emotion-driven.
+So, vote weighting by intelligence should reduce emotion-based decisions in voting.
 The assumption here is that reason-based decisions are better than emotion-based ones.

 Comment: I fear that social peace is not promoted by factually excluding so many people from decision making.
 How will they (the lesser intelligent) feel about decisions made by the more intelligent?